DataDog/datadog-go/README.md

 ## Performance / Metric drops

-If you plan on sending metrics at a significant rate using this client, depending on your use case, you might need to configure the client and the agent to improve the performance and/or avoid dropping metrics.
+If you plan on sending metrics at a significant rate using this client, depending on your use case, you might need to configure the client and the datadog agent (dogstatsd server) to improve the performance and/or avoid dropping metrics.

 ### Buffering Client